LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

-And, yes, it shows that 68% of the IQ scores do fall within 1 SD of the mean.
+And, yes, it shows that 68% of the IQ scores do fall within +/-1 standard deviation of the mean, in the case of a normal distribution.